Jerome-PS/JN516xSniffer/readme.md

 ```
 ./Sniff.py /dev/ttyUSB0
 ```
+Running `./Sniff.py -h` will give you a list of detected serial ports.

 ## Quickstart on macOS
 Start sniffing session from terminal:
 ```
 ./Sniff.py /dev/cu.usbserial
 ```
+Running `./Sniff.py -h` will give you a list of detected serial ports.

 ## Quickstart on Windows
 Open command line, cd to the folder containing the scripts and launch:
 ```
 python Sniff.py COM3
 ```
+Running `python Sniff.py -h` will give you a list of detected serial ports.

 # Table Of Content
 - [Compiling the sniffer](#Compiling-the-sniffer)